Plastic Roads Australia: Is The Use Of Plastic In Road Construction Smart? 🛣️

 Are plastic roads in Australia a good idea or not?

-The ABC covers how a recent trial road has been built from plastic road construction.
+The ABC covers the built trial road from plastic road construction.
 But is the use of plastic bags in constructing roads in Australia (or anywhere in the world, for that matter) smart or foolish?

 “The stretch of road, on Charlton Street in Snug, uses an additive made up of 530,000 plastic bags, 168,000 glass bottle equivalents and toner from 12,500 cartridges in each kilometre.